 Table: absorptivity of copper to near-infrared laser radiation under different states.

 |State||Absorption rate (%)|

-After the keyhole welding process is established, it will provide a constant high absorption rate.
-For pulse operation, it must be overcome at the beginning of each pulse.
+For continuous wave (CW) welding, this challenge must be overcome at the start of the welding process.
+Once the keyhole welding process has been established, it provides a consistent high absorption rate.
+In pulse operation, this obstacle must be overcome at the beginning of each pulse.

 Fig. 2: High power single-mode fiber laser: air cooled rack type YLR-1000-SM (left) and 3KW system type YLS-3000-SM (right).